- 01. Why Is Mathematics So Important?

-The Education Reform Act of 1988 changed the nature of post-secondary schools from mere institutes of higher learning into businesses.
-That in turn altered the relationship of Professors with their domains.
+The Reform Act changed the nature of post-secondary schools from mere institutes of higher learning into businesses.
+That, in turn, altered the relationship of Professors with their domains.

 No longer would schools vie for especially talented teachers; nor would genius be particularly cultivated.

 Everyone signs a contract: permanent, indefinite, or school year to school year.